-While a diagnosis of Type 1 diabetes in his first year of Senior College may have brought with it both shock and significant life changes, it did not dampen Connor Hutchinson’s determination to shoot for a place at the Sydney Conservatorium of Music.
+While a diagnosis of Type 1 diabetes in his first year of Senior College may have brought with it both shock and significant life changes, it did not dampen Connor Hutchinson’s determination to shoot for a place at the Sydney Conservatorium of Music (Con).

-Fast forward four years, and with a scratch under 100% for his Music 2 and Music Extension HSC Courses, Connor’s acceptance into the ‘Con’ was further sweetened by being awarded a highly competitive scholarship.
+After Connor graduated as Dux from Cedars in 2015 with a scratch under 100% for his Music 2 and Music Extension HSC Courses, he was accepted into the ‘Con’ and further, he was awarded a highly competitive scholarship.

-Connor credits his love of music and his faith in God for helping him to overcome the challenges of his diagnosis.
-“Music has always been important to me – I have been performing and arranging all through high school, and my ultimate goal is to become a composer of film and television scores.”
+Connor has never stopped striving for excellence and credits his love of music and his faith in God for helping him to overcome the challenges of his early diagnosis.

 “Having a chronic illness like Type 1 Diabetes is a struggle and some days are harder than others.
-It took a lot of determination and a deep reliance on God, especially throughout my HSC year, to finally reach my goal.”
+It has taken a lot of determination and a deep reliance on God, to reach my goals.”

 “I am very grateful for the teachers I had at Cedars who encouraged me to never give up and to keep focusing on and working towards the dreams I had.”

 Connor not only has fond memories of his time as a student at Cedars, he is back working part time as an instrumental music tutor and director of bands/orchestra across the school and inspiring the next generation of Cedars students to reach higher and achieve the dreams they also have inside.